 A321 （© Airbus）

-Newest engine with excellent environmental performances, such as fuel consumption rate, and low operational cost, installed into the next generation aircraft, Boeing 787 and 747-8.
-IHI is participating in the GEnx program of which leader is General Electric （GE） U.S.A as a risk and revenue sharing partner.
-IHI has the responsibility for design, manufacturing and assembly of about 15% of the engine, which mainly include the rotating members of the low pressure turbine, the aft part of the high pressure compressor airfoils, and fan mid-shaft.
+Installed on Boeing’s next-generation 787 and 747-8 aircraft, the GEnx engine features class-leading environmental performances, fuel efficiency, and reduced operational cost.
+IHI is participating in the GEnx engine program as a risk and revenue sharing partner.
+IHI has responsibility for the design, manufacture and assembly of about 13% of the engine, which primarily include the rotating members of the low pressure turbine, the aft part of the high pressure compressor airfoils, and fan mid-shaft.